 The Employment Law Review: Denmark

 Danish employment law is based on a 'flexicurity' model.
-According to this model, employers have substantial flexibility to make staff adjustments (headcount management, changing employment terms and conditions, etc.) and there is a high degree of job mobility, but this is balanced by comprehensive social security (unemployment benefits) and an active labour market policy that involves several measures to counter unemployment.
+According to this model, employers have substantial flexibility to make staff adjustments (management of headcount, changing employment terms and conditions, etc.) and there is a high degree of job mobility, but this is balanced by comprehensive social security (unemployment benefits) and an active labour market policy that involves several measures to counter unemployment.

 The employment relationship is governed by a combination of statutory rules applicable to all employee categories, special rules for certain employee categories and a number of general unwritten principles.